 Tuition is charged in accordance with the program in which you are enrolled.
 The school is currently approved to offer federal financial aid.
 For those who qualify, Pell Grants, Cal Grants or other financial aid may be available to cover the cost of tuition.
 Others may want to consider private student loans.
 In addition, the school has payment plans to meet the various needs of our students.
-Scheduled tuition payments are billed monthly and mailed directly to students.
 To learn more, contact the Financial Aid Officer.
 Currently the College does not offer a formal scholarship program.
 However, institutional personnel are familiar with public funding sources and their requirements.
 Financial Aid personnel will provide this information to students interested in financial assistance.

 If a student obtains a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund.
-If the student has received federal student financial aid funds, the student is entitled to a refund of the moneys not paid from federal student financial aid program funds.
+If the student has received federal student financial aid funds, the student is entitled to a refund of the monies not paid from federal student financial aid program funds.